aws-samples/sagemaker-custom-project-templates/sm-project-tf-github/README.md

-# Amazon SageMaker Project with Terraform
+# Amazon SageMaker Project with Terraform and GitHub

 This section of the repository contains steps to set up Amazon SageMaker Project with Terraform integration.